JD Vance expressed hope his Hindu wife will become a Christian. That’s ruffled feathers in India

 But, despite Vance’s invocation of free will, his remarks struck a nerve –– some described the vice president’s words as denigrating towards Hindus –– and broadly, South Asians –– at a time of rising hostilities towards immigrants in the US.

-“It’s ridiculous and absolutely wrong,” 25-year-old Kush Mehta of New Delhi told CNN of Vance’s comments expressing his hope his wife would convert.
+“It’s ridiculous and absolutely wrong,” 25-year-old Kush Mehta of Mumbai told CNN of Vance’s comments expressing his hope his wife would convert.
 “I’m in favor of everyone having their own identity, their own values, and their own spiritual path.
 No one should be forced or pressured into any religion.”

 “Vance felt compelled to declare that his wife was indeed raised Hindu, but not that Hindu,” CNN affiliate CNN-News18 editor Shubhangi Sharma wrote in an opinion column.
 “In a political climate so charged against Indian immigrants, this is not just personal.
 It’s political.
 It’s a presidential call to convert.”